-The IU Tennis Center is an indoor tennis membership facility serving students, faculty and staff at Indiana University, the IU Men & Women’s Varsity tennis teams, and the surrounding Bloomington community.
-The IUTC promotes the positive health, cultural, physical, mental, and social benefits of tennis through programs such as Instructional Clinics and Cardio Tennis.
+The IU Recreational Sports Tennis Center is an indoor tennis membership facility serving students, faculty and staff at Indiana University, the IU Men & Women’s Varsity tennis teams, and the surrounding Bloomington community.
+The IURSTC promotes the positive health, cultural, physical, mental, and social benefits of tennis through programs such as Instructional Clinics and Cardio Tennis.

 The IURSTC a thriving auxiliary unit of the School of Public Health-Bloomington housed within the Campus Recreational Sports.The IURSTC is the only eight court indoor tennis facility within a 50 mile radius.

 The TC facility opened its doors in December 1984 and was constructed by a private entrepreneur for profit on University property.
 The original name of the facility was Campus Tennis Corporation.

 In the spring of 1985, the Division of Recreational Sports was asked to assist the private owner with the management of the facility.

 In 1986, private management and ownership filed bankruptcy and closed.